MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 As a seller operating a supply-side platform or a buyer operating a demand-side platform, use this guide to:
 * Test the Ad Selection API on your site.
-* Sign-up for the Ad Selection API limited preview.
+* Sign up for the Ad Selection API limited preview.
 * Register for the Origin Trial.
 * Complete API attestation.
 * See the Ad Selection API and its usage, and deploy your services to Azure.